xiaxinZhu/SLTNet/README.md

 ### 1. Training
-* For example, train the STLNet on DDD17 with a batch size of 32 on 1 GPU:
+* For example, train the SLTNet on DDD17 with a batch size of 32 on 1 GPU:
 ````bash
 python train.py --dataset DDD17_events --input_size 200,346 --classes 6 --dataset_path your_path
 ````
-* Or train the STLNet on DSEC with a batch size of 32 on 1 GPU:
+* Or train the  on DSEC with a batch size of 32 on 1 GPU:
 ````bash
 python train.py --dataset DSEC_events --input_size 480,640 --classes 11 --dataset_path your_path
 ````